njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/README.TECHNICAL.md

 ----

-The SQL scripts require the installation of PostgreSQL and pdAdmin to run.
+The SQL scripts require the installation of Postgres and pdAdmin to run.

 If you have not installed them, here are the instructions: